How To Buy A House From A Family Member In A Non-Arm’s Length Transaction

 You’ll have more hurdles to jump over when you buy a house in a non-arm’s length transaction, in addition to the regular requirements you have to fulfill when you take out a mortgage.
-For example, a mortgage lender may require the seller to verify that they are not delinquent on the existing mortgage.
+For example, a mortgage lender may require the seller to verify that they’re not delinquent on the existing mortgage.

 You Could Face A Tax Event

-After that, it becomes taxable income.
-If you buy the house on the cheap and sell it within a few years, you could also be on the hook for capital gains taxes.
+After that, it becomes taxable income for the seller.
+If you buy the house on the cheap and sell it within a few years, you could also be on the hook for capital gains taxes as a buyer.
 Check with an accountant or tax preparer to find out what your potential tax liability may be.

 It Could Cause Family Strife

 You should be careful when purchasing a home from a family member if you think the relationship could be in jeopardy or if other family members might have strong feelings.
-It’s good to be aware that emotions can run high and to treat the home purchase as a business transaction.
+It’s good to be aware that emotions can run high, and to treat the home purchase as a business transaction.